- Instructions pre & post laser performed in clinic

 - This can lead to an exaggerated inflammatory response called fibrinous uveitis.
 We attempt to prevent this by giving a steroid injection intra-operatively.

-- I always prescribe intense steroid regime in the post-operative period to prevent this fibrinous uveitis occurring
+- Intense steroid regime is prescribed in the post-operative period to prevent this fibrinous uveitis occurring

-- I usually make a post-operative follow up appointment at 6 weeks.
+- A post-operative follow up appointment at 6 weeks is usually made.
 This is when the laser starts to have its maximal effect.
-Hence I request patients to:
+Hence patients are requested to:

 - Continue their pressure reducing drops that they were on prior to surgery for 5 weeks after the day of the operation